Introduction:

 2. Can language skills fully return after a stroke?

-3. How often should therapy sessions happen?
+3. How often should therapy sessions take place?

-4. Is online speech therapy effective after stroke?
+4. Is online speech therapy effective?

 5. What if progress feels slow?